 When kids learn about electricity and how it is used, they will accept your rules in a better way.
 Here are some tips:

-- Help them understand the method by which electricity is passed on by pointing to the power lines that are seen in your vicinity.
-They should be made aware of the dangers posed by downed lines.
+- Help them understand the method by which heat is passed on by pointing to the power lines that are seen in your vicinity.
+They should be made aware of the dangers posed by downed wires.

 - The power outlets inside the home should be explained to them.
 You should impress upon them that only the power plugs should go inside the outlets and not their fingers or toys.

-- Covering the outlets with plastic covers is also a good way to prevent kids from touching them.
+- Covering the outlets with plastic covers is also an excellent way to prevent kids from touching them.
 This is useful, especially if you have toddlers in your home.

 Use of Power Cords

-While preschoolers and toddlers need to be kept away from all types of electrical outlets and cords, older kids can be taught to use the cord in a safe manner possible.
+While preschoolers and toddlers need to be kept away from all types of electrical outlets and cords, older kids can be taught to use the cable in a safe manner possible.
 In case of using an extension cord, you need to show them that plugging in too many at a time can cause overheating and lead to the cord catching fire.
 They should be told to stay away from cords that are on the floor.
-The cords whenever handled should be done with dry hands only.
+The wires, whenever handled, should be done with dry hands only.
 Ensure that the kids understand the perils of water coming in contact with electricity.

 Protection during Emergencies